Envision Festival in Costa Rica: A jungle haven for music-lovers, yogis, and permaculture fans

 We pitched our tent in the only shady spot we could find: the scrawny shadow of a solitary palm tree.
 It was getting late in the afternoon, and the sun was unrelenting.
 We checked in with our supervisors, and were led away in different directions for a speedy orientation.

 The first thing I was taught was proper handwashing techniques.
 Having clean, filtered water on site for such a large crowd was no easy feat, and there was a strict etiquette to be followed to ensure it stayed sanitary.
 No water bottle or human lips could touch the faucet.
-Water was to be used sparingly, and turned off when not filling a bottle or rinsing off soap.
+Water was to be used sparingly and turned off when not filling a bottle or rinsing off the soap.
 Only biodegradable soap was permitted.

 The showers were to be used in the same manner, and I realized with a sigh the majority of my bathing would be probably come from dips in the ocean.
 I watched some men digging a long trench in the ground, and learned it would become a women’s latrine.